Analyzing insurance data with an exponentiated composite Inverse-Gamma Pareto model: Methodology

 along with the continuity and differentiability conditions at the threshold $\theta$:

-where $f_1^*$ is the probability density function of random variable $X$ when $X$ takes values between $0$ and $\theta$; $f_2^*$ are the model parameters for the probability density function of the random variable $X$ when $X$ takes values that are greater than $\theta$. $\phi$ is a positive parameter that controls the weights of $f_1^*$ and $f_2^*$.
-The composite Inverse-Gamma Pareto model was established by Aminzadeh and Deng \cite{ig_pareto} by utilizing the theory introduced above.
+where $f_1^*$ is the probability density function of random variable $X$ when $X$ takes values between $0$ and $\theta$; $f_2^*$ is the probability density function of the random variable $X$ when $X$ takes values that are greater than $\theta$.
+Here, $\phi$ is a positive parameter that controls the weights of $f_1^*$ and $f_2^*$.
+The composite IG-Pareto model was established by Aminzadeh and Deng \cite{ig_pareto} by utilizing the theory introduced above.
 Suppose a random variable $X$ is known to follow a composite Inverse Gamma-Pareto distribution such that the pdf of $X$ is as follows: where, $c = 0.711384, k = 0.144351, a = 0.163947, \alpha = 0.308298$.
-Thus, their proposed Inverse-Gamma Pareto model contains only one parameter $\theta$.
-In the following subsection, we will discuss the development of exponentiated composite Inverse-Gamma Pareto distribution specifically.
+Thus, their proposed IG-Pareto model contains only one parameter $\theta$.
+In the following subsection, we will discuss the development of exponentiated composite IG-Pareto distribution specifically.